-This course deals in depth with one of the most common and important problems in materials engineering, that of selecting the optimum material for a given application.
+This course deals in-depth with one of the most common and important problems in materials engineering, that of selecting the optimum material for a given application.
 Consideration is also given to evolution of new applications for existing materials and to materials development for new and old applications.
-A variety of application areas are covered, including marine structures, aerospace applications, nuclear reactors, electronics, high temperature cryogenic services and many other cituation.
-Source of information mathedology and situations.
+A variety of application areas are covered, including marine structures, aerospace applications, nuclear reactors, electronics, high temperature cryogenic services and many other situations.
 Sources of information, methodology and basic rationale for materials selection decisions are presented.
 Emphasis is put on the variation in properties of a given material with processing history and on variation of properties in service.
 PREREQUISITE: MS2201 or equivalent.